SwiftGraphs/Grape/Sources/ForceSimulation/ForceSimulation.docc/Documentation.md

 # ``ForceSimulation``

-Run force simulation on any dimension.
+Run force simulation on any dimensions.

 ## Overview